stape-io/gtm-standards/standards/GTMS-7.md

 - `ignoreUnknownValues` must be set to `true` in `BigQuery.insert(...)` to handle schema changes gracefully.
 This allows new fields to be added without breaking existing logs.

 #### Recommended additional fields
-Based on the log type, the following additional fields are recommended:
+Based on the log `type`, the following additional fields are recommended:

 ##### For type `Request`

 - `request_method`: HTTP method (GET, POST, etc.).
 - `request_url`: Full URL of the request.
-- `request_body`: String representation of the request body.
+- `request_body`: JSON string representation of the request body.
 - `event_name`: Name of the event being tracked.

 ##### For type `Response`

 - `response_status_code`: HTTP status code.
-- `response_body`: String representation of the response body.
+- `response_body`: JSON string representation of the response body.
-- `response_headers`: String representation of response headers.
+- `response_headers`: JSON string representation of response headers.
 - `event_name`: Name of the event being tracked.

 ##### For type `Message`

 - `message`: Information or error message.
 - `reason`: Explanation of why the message was logged.
-- `event_name`: Name of the event being tracked (if applicable).
+- `event_name`: Name of the event being tracked.

 ---